you-dot-dev/web/src/articles/getting-started.md

 ---
 slug: "/articles/getting-started"
 date: "2021-02-01 10:00:00"
-title: "Getting started in software development"
+title: "Getting started in Software Development"
 image: 'coding.jpg'
 author: "Paul Coe"
 ---

-# Getting started in software development
+10 minute read
 ## Welcome to you.dev

-My name is Paul and I'm here to help you become a software developer.
+<p class="center">My name is Paul and I'm here to help you become a software developer.<p>

 (This article / series will assume you are already comfortable with basic computer terminology and either [Microsoft Windows](https://www.microsoft.com/en-us/windows) or [Apple macOS](https://www.apple.com/macos).)